audunmb/Nordskogen/structure.md

 Alveheiene

 Orkeheiene
 The highlands stretching into the western part of the mountains.
-Sometimes also known as Jernheiene, as this is
+Sometimes also known as Jernheiene, due to the orkish furnaces found here, or Sommerheiene as the cattle only grasses here during summer.
+Along with the

 Sunnheiene
 The highlands, above the wood line, stretching southwards into Nordfjellene (or Sunnfjellene as they are known as by the peoples of the forest).